py2ai/py2ai.github.io/_posts/2019-08-10-lab2-Building-Multilayer-keras-model.md

 ---
 layout: post
-title: Lab2 Building a basic multilayer Keras model
+title: Lab2 How to make a basic multilayer Keras model
 author: Hussain A.
 categories: [tutorial]
 mathjax: true